 It was at Piattelli where we had our favourite bottle of Torrontés wine, the Reserve 2015.
 It was fruity, lemony and peachy on the nose, while having a smooth grapefruit finish.
 We shared a bottle with Jimena while chatting about life on the road, and in Argentina.

-This was a pretty surreal place to finish off our trip to Cafayate.
 There we were, in the Valle Calchaquíes, surrounded by the mountains of the Quebradas de las Conchas, while dining at an altitude of 1,700 meters.
 Piattelli was the perfect way to finish off our trip in Cafayate.

 So far we had driven from the beautiful city of Salta to the town of Cafayate, where we stayed for 4 wonderful nights.
 From here, we took another scenic (but rough) route through the mountains to the small town of Cachi.
 Stay tuned for more of our road trip around Northwestern Argentina!